omeka/omeka-s-enduser/docs/admin/settings.md

 - *Default Site* dropdown gives you control over where people land they navigate to the base url of your install.
 You can either display a list of all sites in the install (default) or select a specific site from the dropdown, to which people will be redirected.

+- *Locale* dropdown lets you select from a dropdown of [available languages](https://www.transifex.com/omeka/omeka-s/) for the Omeka S core to change the language in which your installation's admin side displays.

 ### Security

 ![Security settings with fields as described below](files/settings_security.png)